CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

     "latitude":35.6
 }'

-This endpoint is mainly used to give users the perfect recommendation for them.
-There is a lot of data so we have to take 1 data as a sample
+<span style="font-family:san-serif; font-size:15px;">This endpoint is mainly used to give users the perfect recommendation for them.
+There is a lot of data so we have to take 1 data as a sample</span>
 ```javascript
 {
     "message": "Success",